 In the overworld, the eternal question was not so much how to restore humanity as how to out-do the inhuman.

 It was reported that Miss Wilmott’s ghost was spotted down the lithium mines.
 The character study showed moral shortcomings, certain foibles and quirks.
-Electric eel, feline, parakeet, and all the other creatures on different discs looked like clapped-out seaside entertainers, their make-up running under a ruin of a pavilion, as they glowed in the fire of the waterside.
+Electric eel, feline, parakeet, and all the others on different discs looked like clapped-out seaside entertainers, their make-up running under a ruin of a pavilion, as they glowed in the fire of the waterside.

-Shiny new thoroughfares crossed the cityscape, huge metal tubes criss-crossing above the streets taking traffic to its destination and back.
+Shiny new thoroughfares crossed the cityscape, huge tubes criss-crossing above the streets taking traffic to its destination and back.
 It was like living in a plastic universe.

 Without the distractions of the useful commentators, N began to feel more lucid.
 He saw how he might gather his wits about him and overcome their fruitless discourse.
 It was a novel experiment, and a noble one at that.